-Baking Soda: Make a paste with baking soda by adding water.
-Apply it to the stained areas of your containers, and let it sit for a couple of hours, then clean with a moist cloth or sponge.
+Make a paste by combining 2 tablespoons of baking soda with enough water to form a paste.
+Apply it to the stained area of your containers, and let it sit for 2-3 hours, then clean with a moist cloth or sponge.
 Wash the containers as normal and let dry.

-Lemon: Sunny day outside?
+Sunny day outside?
 Perfect.
-Rub lemon juice on the stained area of the container, then set it outside in the sunshine for 1 to 2 days.
+Rub lemon juice on the stained area of the container then set it outside in the sunshine for 1 to 2 days.
 The sun and lemon juice work together to remove the stains.

 Note: Remember that plastic is very porous, so I recommend not using bleach to clean your containers.

 If you find simple tips like the ones I shared in this post helpful, be sure to check out the 101 Packed Lunches eBook.
 Along with incredible recipes, I also answer popular questions and provide step-by-step directions on how to pack lunches so they stay fresh.

 Check out more about what the 101 Packed Lunches eBook has to offer here.

 101 Packed Lunches eBook

 All my best kid-friendly lunches from over a decade of creating meal plans.
 Add some variety to your child’s lunchbox with these epic lunches, plus receive my Pack Meals Like a Pro ebook, free with purchase!

 It’s hard to remove the stain once a container has been microwaved, so try lining the lunch container with a silicone cup, using silicone containers or glassware for foods with tomato sauce.
 This will prevent any of your plastic Tupperware from discoloration or damage.